-Ubuntu MATE 20.04 LTS is looking polished and stable than ever before, and the review we published a day ago has all the details you need to know.
+Ubuntu MATE 20.04 LTS looks more polished and stable than ever before, and the review we published a day ago has all the details you need to know.
 With so many new features and improvements cooked into the 20.04 LTS release, you may want to upgrade your current Ubuntu MATE installation to the latest version.

 With a few precautions taken, the upgrade should be smooth.
-I have upgraded my test PC running on Ubuntu MATE 18.04 LTS to Ubuntu MATE 20.04 LTS, and it was a 100% successful upgrade.
+I upgraded my test PC running on Ubuntu MATE 18.04 LTS to Ubuntu MATE 20.04 LTS, a 100% successful upgrade.
 I had to reinstall certain apps, including Shutter and VirtualBox, but that was notified by the upgrade tool before I took the plunge, and those reasons were not big enough to be a roadblock for the upgrade.
-So here we go, let’s upgrade your Ubuntu MATE.
+So here we go.
+Let’s upgrade your Ubuntu MATE.

 Upgrading to Ubuntu MATE 20.04 LTS